 - Investment research is a solitary undertaking.
 Talking with managements and other investors take very little time in relation to all the hours of reading and thinking on your own so other outlets for social interaction about a subject you care about deeply takes on an increased importance.

 - I’ve increased my investing network many fold both on and offline as a result of blogging and the benefits of that cannot be understated.

 - Make sure you stay agile and nimble!
 Don’t get tied to your picks as a result of going public with them.
 If a thesis changes on a fundamental level and the price doesn’t reflect it cut ties with it.
-Before blogging I was sure I wouldn’t run into this issue but it really is a lot harder than it sounds, as many other bloggers will attest to.
+Before blogging I was sure I wouldn’t run into this issue but it really is a lot harder than it sounds once you go public on a pick, as many other bloggers will attest to.

 - Realize that your blog is about idea generation and only that.
 A starting point for others to dig further if they think there might be something there.
-I have personally spent too much time updating a thesis on a quarterly basis and it is just too time consuming when writing a blog in your free time.
-Better to keep on researching new ideas.
+I have personally felt an obligation to update people on a quarterly basis in the past but have dropped the idea as it is just too time consuming when writing a blog in your free time.
+That time is better spent on researching new ideas.

 - Realize not all picks will work out.
 I had a pick that went terribly wrong a few months after starting writing my blog (Polarcus, a seismic name) and it weighed heavily on me that others might have been affected to an extent that I considered quitting writing.
 But it is the nature of investing that sometimes you are the hammer and sometimes you are the nail.
 Some of our picks WILL fail.